ErojiAruna/Namaste-React-Live-Course/Chapter-04/theory-assignment.md

 ### 4. How can I write comments in JSX?

 ### 5. What is <React.Fragment></React.Fragment> and <></> ?
+Wrap elements in <Fragment> to group them together in situations where you need a single element.
+Grouping elements in Fragment has no effect on the resulting DOM; it is the same as if the elements were not grouped.
+The empty JSX tag <></> is shorthand for <Fragment></Fragment> in most cases.

 ### 6. What is Virtual DOM?